With Tyson E. Barker, Patrick Gilroy, James G. McGann, Nicole Renvert, and Julian Zuber.

 Nicole Renvert is Associate Fellow, Program USA/Transatlantic Relations at the German Council on Foreign Relations (DGAP) and Non-Resident Fellow of the American Institute for Contemporary German Studies (AICGS), in Washington, D.C.
 From 2008 to 2014, she was a researcher at the German Institute for International Affairs and Security Studies (SWP).
 Nicole Renvert held assignments at the World Bank, the OSCE, the Aspen Institute and the Policy Planning Division of the German Foreign Office.
 Nicole Renvert has studied history, international relations and political science at the University of Bonn, Sorbonne, and Georgetown University and did her dissertation at the NRW School of Governance, University Duisburg-Essen.

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+<link en who-we-are profile person anheier>Helmut K. Anheier is President of the Hertie School and Professor of Sociology.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.